tkhamez/neucore/doc/Documentation.md

 ### Group Deactivation

 If the ESI token of one or more characters on an account is invalid, the account can be disabled.
-This is done on the settings page, feature "Deactivate Groups".
+This is done on the settings page, feature "Groups Deactivation".
 A character without a token (no ESI scopes were requested during login) counts as invalid.

 Deactivation means that the API for apps no longer returns groups for that account.
 The deactivation of the